Phaplu Everest base camp trek

 Conducting from Phaplu to Everest base camp trek is an express trek tour, 17 days itinerary compared to most walks in this region leading up to the base camp.
 The particular trek route is designed for world travelers who wish to hike to the base camp of the spectacular mountain but are restricted time-wise.
-For travelers who wish to reach the Everest base camp in a more relaxed manner can try this itinerary however if this itinerary is not fit you than send us an inquiry for tailor-made itinerary.Day 01 Arrival at Kathmandu valley
+For travelers who wish to reach the Everest base camp in a more relaxed manner can try this itinerary however if this itinerary is not fit you than send us an inquiry for a custom itinerary.Day 01 Arrival at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu with breakfast plan.
 Our representative will brief you Phaplu to Everest base camp trek information.

 Early in the morning, we start to drive from Kathmandu to Salleri by a local Jeep over the blacktopped road.
 It is a newly constructed road.
-We will have the best view of the panoramas of Riverside, jungle, wonderful landscape and the scattered villages.
+We have the best panorama of Riverside, jungle, wonderful landscape, and the scattered communities.
 We cross the bridge at Sunkoshi River and continue through Okhaldhunga.
-On the way, we can see the incredible peaks as Dudhkunda (Numpur Himal), Everest and many other snowy peaks.
+On the way, we can see incredible peaks as Dudhkunda (Numpur Himal), Everest, and many other snowy peaks.
 Then it is a continual drive up and up, which takes us to the district of Salleri of Solu Khumbu.
-Overnight at Lodge.

 From the hill of Taksindo, the picturesque scenarios of Salleri can be explored.
 The monasteries of the village represent mystical touch with Tibetan Buddhism.
 From another ridge, the views of Lukla, Nunthala valley astound us.
 Then we descend through the alpine forest, pass the Nunthala village and continue trek downhill walking to cross Dudhkoshi River and get up to Jubing and ascend about 2 hours we reach Kharikhola.